Our projects are specific activities which help realise the overall vision of the Broads.

 Projects are also often jointly funded with our partners and have grants from other sources as well.
 They can take place over several months or even years and once completed they need to be maintained and sometimes further developed.

 Our current projects include bird conservation, climate change, lake restoration and sediment management.
-You can read more about some of the key projects we are currently involved in by clicking the navigation links on the left of the screen.
+You can read more about some of the key projects we are currently involved in by clicking the navigation links on the left-hand side of the screen.

 There have been numerous other projects undertaken in the 25 year history of the Broads Authority.
-Key previous projects include:
+Some of our most well-known previous projects include:

 - The Broads Barn Owl Project, boosting barn owl and harrier numbers in the Broads.